bitmark-standard/bitmark-companies-and-projects/README.md

 # Companies and projects using bitmark

+This is a living document.
 Please reach out to `timothy.lim[at]bitmark-association.org` if you would like your company or project featured!

 - [Get More Brain](https://about.getmorebrain.com)
   - The Get More Brain platform is the first full-scale digital learning ecosystem to enable employees' professional and career development.